-The Hugh and Hazel Darling Library occupies two floors of the center building of campus where over 65,000 books, videos, music and voice recordings, periodicals, and more are found on the shelves.
+The Hugh and Hazel Darling Library occupies two floors of the center building of campus where over 70,000 books, videos, music and voice recordings, periodicals, and more are found on the shelves.
 Additionally, HIU has agreements with numerous regional theological and private institutions and neighboring California State University, Fullerton to share library resources and the Interlibrary Loan service provides access to materials from libraries worldwide.

 The Information Commons covers nearly 50% of the library's floor space where students can use computers (Mac and Windows,) printers (color and black ink,) scanners, office applications, and specialized software that support their coursework.
 Here students can also find assistance with research and related technical problems.
+A Collaborative Student Innovation Lab equipped with presentation and instructional technology is also available for students to work together in groups.

-The library is open approximately 80 hours per week providing a convenient comfortable study environment and a free wireless network.
+The library is open approximately 80 hours per week providing a convenient comfortable study environment and a wireless network.
 Library reference and instructional services are provided for groups and individuals in the library, in the classroom, and online.

-Online, the library's web site (http://library.hiu.edu) is available 24/7 and serves as a portal to the catalog, a wide variety of research databases, over 120,000 eBooks, over 24,000 electronic subscription journals, and discipline focused research guides.
+Online, the library's website (http://library.hiu.edu) is available 24/7 and serves as a portal to the catalog, a wide variety of research databases, over 120,000 eBooks, over 24,000 electronic subscription journals, and discipline focused research guides.
 The Darling Library maintains an online archive that includes digital special collections highlighting HIU's history and heritage.

-Admissions
+Admissions Undergraduate Programs